-- Melt the margarine/oil in a large pot over medium heat.
+- Melt the buttery spread or oil in a large pot over medium heat.
 Add the honey, nut butter, and cinnamon and bring to full boil.
 Let boil for 5 minutes, stirring frequently.

 - Remove the pot from the heat and stir in the cereal, almonds, and oats.

-- Let cool completely, then sprinkle in raisins.
+- Let the honey nut clusters cool completely, then sprinkle in the raisins.

 - Store in an airtight container for up to 1 week, or freeze for longer storage.